dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 paul@sprocket:~$
 ```

-When creating a channel, the client can give it an identifier by
+A channel may be give an identifier by the client.
+Having a client
+identifier is optional and has no impact on how the channel operates.
+A client identifier allows a client to discover a channel it created
+previously.

+A channel is assigned an identifier by the client when creating a
-including a JSON object in the POST request with the `client-id`
+channel.
+The client does this by including a JSON object in the POST
-property.
+request with the `client-id` property:

 ```console
 paul@sprocket:~$ curl -u paul -D- -H 'Content-Type: application/json' \